Skip to main content

 The SURA awards provide $5,000 to support Arts and Sciences undergraduate students pursuing summer research full-time.

 Throughout the summer, students will work closely with faculty mentors on projects of mutual interest.
-Their work will culminate in presentations at the UK Summer Undergraduate Research Symposium on August 26, where they will share their findings with the campus community.
+Their work will culminate in presentations at the UK Summer Undergraduate Research Symposium on Aug.
+26, where they will share their findings with the campus community.

 The 2025 SURA recipients are:

-Tyler Baize, working with Dr. Rachel Farr,
+Tyler Baize, working with Dr. Rachel Farr, Department of

 By Jenny Wells-Hosley and Dan Knapp

 LEXINGTON, Ky.
-(June 9, 2025) — James “Jimmy” Dunne, a 1977 University of Kentucky College of Arts and Sciences graduate, has built a successful and wide-ranging career in entertainment — as a songwriter, composer, television and film producer, and entrepreneur.
+(June 9, 2025) — James “Jimmy” Dunne, a 1977 University of Kentucky College of Arts and Sciences graduate, has built a successful and wide-ranging career in entertainment — as a songwriter, composer, television and film producer and entrepreneur.

 James “Jimmy” Dunne, a 1977 UK graduate, has built a successful and wide-ranging career in entertainment.
 He will be inducted into the university's Hall of Distinguished Alumni this fall.
 Photo provided by Dunne.

 As a student at UK, Dunne found early creative outlets through writing and music.
 He worked as a writer for the Kentucky Kernel and was deeply influenced by professors who encouraged his passions.
-After graduation, Dunne moved to Los Angeles to launch his career, working as a writer and producer on hit shows like “Happy Days,” writing

 By Richard LeComte